josdejong/typed-function/README.md

   - Ellipsis like `'string, ...'`
   - Optional arguments like `'number?, array'`
   - Multiple types per argument like `number | string, number'`
+- Detailed error messages.
 - Create a good benchmark, to get insight in the overhead.
+- Allow conversions not to be able to convert any input (for example string to number is not always possible).

 ### Version 2